ayushgithubb/ToDo-List-App-using-Flask/README.md

-## A To-Do_List App created using Flask in Python along with HTML
+## FlaskTask: Streamlined Task Manager App created using Flask in Python along with HTML

 Created using Flask in Python and HTML files and has the following components: